Passport processing times

 You can't renew your passport in Jersey if you:

-The new blue passport design will be issued later in 2020 to British nationals renewing or applying for a new passport.
+The new blue passport design is now being issued to British nationals renewing or applying for a passport, one of the major changes is that your new passport will need to be signed before you can use it.

 Currently a small percentage of British Islanders, who have no links to the UK, have an Islander Endorsement stamp in their passports.
 This endorsement restricts the automatic right to live and work in the EU.
-After 31 December 2020 this endorsement will cease to be added to any new or renewed Jersey variant British passports.
+Since 31 December 2020 this endorsement stopped being added to any new or renewed Jersey variant British passports.